Propagant/APiDocsToHTML/README.md

 # Usage
 You can use the source project to build a dll file for your project (to use the APiDocsToHTML as a reference) or you can simply go to the APiDocsToHTML directory/bin and attach the generated dll file to your project.

 Once your project has an access to the APiDocsToHTML namespace, you can generate an existing APiDocsToHTML document to the HTML documentation.
 See the example below.
-The following example runs with a regular C# Console Application.
+The following example runs in a regular C# Console Application.

 ```C#
 APiBase apib = new APiBase(@"E:\APiDocsToHTML_Test", out bool success);